 Once a talent gets hired, Xomnia’s talent acquisition and account management teams will then start to carefully match the participant to an available project.
 Usually a project has a bit more focus on one of either data science or engineering.
 In my opinion, this makes for the perfect opportunity to get to know more about the field that you have the least experience with.
 In this way, you could enable yourself to develop and deploy machine learning models in the cloud and also extract and store all of the data that your model requires!

-The MLE Development Program lasts either one or two years.
+The Data and ML Engineering Program lasts around one year.
 After you have been matched with a project, you will spend every Monday to Thursday working for your client.
 For the first year of the program, you will get to follow a technical training every Friday morning.
 The training subjects have been carefully selected by Clement, the program’s technical supervisor and senior machine learning engineer, to make sure that all of the most relevant aspects of the data profession will be covered.
 Most of the training is provided by Xomnia’s core team members that already have lots of practical experience with their corresponding subjects.

-One big advantage of the MLE Development Program is the very high quality of the training, because Xomnia has already provided data science and engineering traineeships for years.
+One big advantage of the Data and ML Engineering Program is the very high quality of the training, because Xomnia has already provided data science and engineering traineeships for years.
 This allows the ML engineers to skip the steepest parts of the learning curve for different types of data skills, since in the data profession nothing will get you up and running as quickly as someone more experienced sharing code with you, explaining how everything works and sharing possible pitfalls to look out for.

 Another important advantage is that by receiving all kinds of training for 52 consecutive weeks, you will learn about all of the most relevant data concepts and technologies, which will equip you with the knowledge of what technologies or concepts to apply whenever a new type of data challenge encounters you.
 This is especially advantageous because, as mentioned before, most data professionals won’t naturally gain experience in all aspects of their field, simply because the content of data projects is tailored for every employer/client.
 Because of these advantages, all of the training so far has been really valuable to me.